Product Management in a Small Ukrainian Company

 - writing documentation;

-- re-factoring a code, that has been written by someone else before you, so that it complies with the “new” code-style, that you are expected to use;
+- re-factoring a code, which has been written by someone else before you, so that it complies with the “new” code-style, which you are expected to use;

-you will end up working day and night in order to meet the deadline because they “Go without saying”.
+You will end up working day and night in order to meet the deadline because they take it for granted.

-Disadvantages: exhausting and time-consuming communication, where you have to justify, debate and battle over every technical decision you make.
+Cons: Exhausting and time-consuming communication, where you have to justify, debate, and battle over every technical decision you make.

-These people know exactly what they want.
-The chances are, the product will be an enhancement, perhaps an automation of some processes for his company.
-He’s not exactly an “IT person”, but he’s likely to have someone to guide him, without putting any external pressure.
-He’s not interested in impressing a potential investor in the near future, he just wants to make his customer’s experience better and, therefore, is not likely to try and cut corners, when it comes to agreeing on estimates, or acceptance criteria.
-However, this person will not tolerate delays.
+The “Business Owner” has a clear product vision and product strategy.
+Chances are, the product will be an enhancement, perhaps automation of a process for their company.
+This type of product management includes a clear product roadmap and a vision statement.
+But since the product owner is not exactly an “IT person”, they’re likely to have someone who advises them on product design and technical details needed to create a successful product without putting any external pressure on the developers.
+Being the product owner, they are not interested in impressing a potential investor in the near future, they simply want to make their customer’s experience better, and therefore, they will not try and cut corners when it comes to agreeing on estimates or acceptance criteria.
+However, the “Business Owner” will not tolerate any delays.